ProvableHQ/leo/docs/grammar/README.md

 usable as last resort in the definiens of a nonterminal.

 While BNF allows arbitrary terminals,
-ABNF uses only natural numbers as terminals, and denotes them via:
+ABNF uses only natural numbers (i.e. non-negative integers) as terminals, and denotes them via:
 (i) binary, decimal, or hexadecimal sequences, e.g. `%b1.11.1010`, `%d1.3.10`, and `%x.1.3.A`